 Why do fireworks and loud noises scare our pets?

 As their hearing is so acute, pets can find fireworks and other unexpected loud noises stressful.
 Fireworks go off at irregular intervals, with no warning and no way of knowing how long the loud bangs and whistles will go on for.
 All of this triggers disorientation, anxiety and distress.

-Desensitisation (DS) is the gradual reduction in reaction to a source of anxiety over time and counterconditioning (CC) is the changing of an emotional reaction to a source of anxiety, from a negative/anxious response to a positive response.
+Desensitisation (DS) for dogs and cats is the gradual reduction in reaction to a source of anxiety over time, and counterconditioning (CC) is the changing of an emotional reaction to a source of anxiety, from a negative/anxious response to a positive response.

 With fireworks, the process involves exposing your pet to audio recordings of fireworks over a few months, very quietly at first and gradually increasing the volume.
 To get the best results, we recommended that you start at least six months before fireworks season.

 Before you start sound desensitisation training, make sure you have the following:

 - A safe haven: a calm, quiet space to carry out the DSCC training – establish this a few weeks before you begin.
 You might like to spray the area with a pet-friendly pheromone, which can help ease stress and anxiety